 Numerous methods on how to prioritize requirements have been developed.
 While some work best on a small number of requirements, others are better suited to very complex projects with many decision-makers and variables.
 This list of requirements prioritization techniques provides an overview of common techniques that can be used in prioritizing requirements.

 When you rank requirements on an ordinal scale, you give each one a different numerical value based on its importance.
 For example, the number 1 can mean that the requirement is the most important and the number n can be assigned to the least important requirement, n being the total number of requirements.
 This method works best when you are dealing with a single stakeholder as it can be difficult to align different stakeholders’ perspectives on what the priority of a requirement should be; taking an average can however, address this problem to some extent.

 2. Numerical Assignment (Grouping)

 This method is based on grouping requirements into different priority groups with each group representing something stakeholders can relate to.
 For example, requirements can be grouped into critical priority, moderate priority and optional priority.
 Stakeholders may also classify requirements as compulsory, very important, rather important, not important, and does not matter in order to describe their importance.

-These groups should be clearly defined so that stakeholders do not have a different understanding of each group during the prioritization exercise.
-To prevent stakeholders from putting all requirements in one category, the percentage of requirements that can be put in each group should be restricted.
-One disadvantage to this however, is the fact that requirements in each group will then have the same priority with no unique priority assigned per requirement.
+These groups should be clearly defined so that stakeholders do not have a different understanding of each during the prioritization exercise.
+To prevent stakeholders from putting all requirements in one category, the percentage of requirements that can be placed in each group should be restricted.
+One disadvantage to this, however, is the fact that requirements in each group will then have the same priority with no unique priority assigned per requirement.